Clinical Mental Health Counseling (M.A.Ed.)

 Counselors help individuals change their lives.
 They work in school and community settings to advocate for individuals, and support social justice.

-Tracks School Counseling and Clinical Mental Health Counseling
+2 Tracks: School Counseling & Clinical Mental Health

 Years to Degree